Roshanell/Civic-Tech-Houston/README.md

 # Civic-Tech Houston
 # Houston Hackathon 2022 Submission
 ![Civic-Tech Houston Logo](https://user-images.githubusercontent.com/101611557/190950753-3babbcad-600e-4ecd-9b92-d3c5aafc8700.PNG)

+# Goal
+The purpose of this application is to make future Houston Hackathons more robust by more efficiently crowdsourcing city issues from Houstonians to be solved by the Houston coding community.
 ![Recording 2022-09-18 at 23 57 55](https://user-images.githubusercontent.com/96213223/190952253-e2fa73e6-56ba-4090-bccc-74ac4b76b099.gif)

 # Getting Started with Create React App